XavierS-tech/osticket-prereqs/README.md

 - Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto your desktop.
 The folder should be called “osTicket-Installation-Files”

--Install / Enable IIS in Windows WITH CGI
+- Install / Enable IIS in Windows WITH CGI
 World Wide Web Services -> Application Development Features -> [X] CGI

 -From the “osTicket-Installation-Files” folder, install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)